 While staying at 4 Hillside Road Parktown we prepared for the holidays.
-I was taking the delightful Cheryl Forsdick down to Port Shepstone in Natal where I think she was meeting her folks, the redoubtable Ginger and Mrs F. It was the grey and grey Opel Concorde OHS 5678’s longest trip and at the last minute I started to worry about the brakes.
+I was taking the delightful Cheryl Forsdick down to Port Shepstone in Natal where I think she was meeting her folks, the redoubtable Ginger, fierce platinum miner or renown, and Mrs F. It was the grey and grey Opel Concorde OHS 5678’s longest trip and at the last minute I started to worry about the brakes.
 They weren’t the best.
 So I toddled off to the spare parts place and bought what they said would fix them.

-The day before we were to leave I stripped the drums and put in the new shoes (does that sound right?).
+The day before we were to leave I stripped the drums and put in the new shoes.
+Does that sound right?
 It was a fiddly job and took ages to get right, the springs kept springing.
-Testing them entailed many trips up and down Hillside Road under the closed arch of the big old London Plane trees (luckily a cul-de-sac).
+Testing them entailed many trips up and down Hillside Road under the closed arch of the big old London Plane trees.
+Luckily it’s a cul-de-sac.
 Jamming on brakes I would go screeching into the left gutter, then I’d go home and adjust the whatevers and then go slewing into the right gutter.
 Then beertime came and it had to be good enough.

 A raucous year-end party ensued and unfortunately Brauer had invited himself.
 So even more beer than normal was swallowed and cleverer and cleverer.
 In the wee hours he spotted the grey and grey Opel Concorde sitting sleekly in the driveway, poised for its long journey to that last outpost of the British Empire.
-His drink-addled brain (brain?) had recently been thinking (thinking?) about the Mercedes “pagoda roof” sports car classic and he decided my car needed a conversion, so he danced on the roof and the more sensible people told him to stop the more he danced.
+His drink-addled brain (brain?) had recently been thinking (thinking?) about the Mercedes “pagoda roof” sports car classic and he decided my car needed a conversion, so he danced on the roof in his old blue suede shoes (think I’m kidding?
+I’ll show you a photo).
+And the more us sensible people told him to stop the more he danced.
 You know how he is.

 But in fact he did this: